 Let’s say you’re on a nice long motorcycle trip and you have a lot of miles to cover on any particular day.
 Let’s add to that a long, straight slab of highway that you have to ride.
 It’s gonna get boring and you’re probably gonna space out.
-This is a good time to listen to music or your favorite podcast.
+This is a good time to listen to music or your favourite podcast.

 Choose music that is in that sweet spot of being not too fast, not too slow, not too loud and not too aggressive.
 Choose something that makes you feel good, that you can sing along to, but not so much that you are tempted to close your eyes and bust out an air guitar solo.

 There are times when music can actually enhance your concentration.
-People who do repetitive task, one that they know inside and out, or have done a million times, find that music can actually help them concentrate and perform at a higher level.
-So, if you are an experience rider doing the repetitive task of riding down a straight highway, the right kind of music may actually help you concentrate on the road and your surroundings.
+People who do a repetitive task, one that they know inside and out, or have done a million times, find that music can actually help them concentrate and perform at a higher level.
+So, if you are an experienced rider doing the repetitive task of riding down a straight highway, the right kind of music may actually help you concentrate on the road and your surroundings.

 So, as riders, should we avoid listening to music completely?
 What are some safe ways to listen to music when you’re riding a motorcycle?
 We’ve already learned that listening to moderate music at a moderate tempo and volume is a safe thing to do.
 That’s easy to do in a car.
-But, on a motorcycle there are more challenges that should be addressed.
+But, on a motorcycle, there are more challenges that should be addressed.

 External Speakers vs. Headphones

 There are basically only two ways to listen to music on your motorcycle; external speakers, or headphones.
 Or, helmet speakers.
 Ok, that’s three ways.